Bijolia: Shri Digambar Jain Parshwanath Atishay Kshetra

+According to Peter Flügel, the Undeshvar Shiva temple of Bijolia was originally a Śvētāmbara temple based on carvings of prominent Jain figures in the temple exterior.

 Transport links

 By air

 The nearest airport is Udaipur which is about 214 km away from Bijoliya.

 By road

 Bijoliya is situated on National Highway No. 27.
 Direct buses are available from Udaipur, Chittorgarh (105 km), Kota (69 km), Indore, Neemuch, etc.

 By train

 The nearest railway station is "Upermal Railway Station" 8 km from the city.